digitalvectorz/ccarps/Magic.md

 **Movement**: Cause movement using an element of your domain.
 Examples-
-* Arcane: Earthquake, tsunami (Earth element under water OR Water element moving mass of water)
+* Arcane: Earthquake, Tsunami, Tornado
-* Spiritual: Spirit Push, Astral Projection
+* Spiritual: Spirit Push/Pull, Astral Projection

 **Dissipation**: Nullify existing magic or event by forcing energy to spread apart Examples-